Header Top Bar

 • Proof of payment of fees

-The validity of the licenses and permits that FDA issues will be in accordance with their product classification and registration.
+You may renew your licenses/permits upon expiration.
+However take note that validity of the licenses and permits that FDA issues will be depending on the product classification and registration.

 • Foods – 5 years